NoahOshana17/Machine-Learning-Projects/Deep Learning/Computer Vision/Histopathologic Cancer Detection/HCP/Tutorial.md

 ![Submission](Submission.png)

+Not bad!

 ---

 ## Conclusion

-This notebook goes through a basic process of model training and development using transfer learning.
-There are future enhancements and experiments we can try to further improve our model performance:
+This notebook outlines a fundamental process of model training and development using transfer learning.
+We achieved commendable results with a public score of 82.29% and a private score of 79.99%, showcasing the effectiveness of basic ML and Computer Vision techniques.
+Moving forward, there are opportunities for enhancing our model performance:

-	1. Dataset Manipulation: There are many strategies we can look into and leverage to possibly improve our model.
-This includes further image augmentations, class sampling (over sampling, under sampling, SMOTE, etc), and many more.
+1. Dataset Enhancements: Exploring various strategies such as advanced image augmentations and class sampling techniques (over-sampling, under-sampling, SMOTE, etc.) could potentially improve our model's robustness.
-	2. Model Adjustments: Hyperparamter tuning, additional model architectures, adjusting trainable model layers, etc.
+2. Model Refinements: Experimenting with hyperparameter tuning, exploring alternative model architectures, and fine-tuning trainable model layers offer avenues for further optimization.